gabrielvalee/OpenSSL-SimpleDecoder/README.md

 This is a OpenSSL decoder developed in python for the class of "information security audit" in the "Federal University of Uberlandia".

 What was requested in the project:
- Someone encrypted 15 files using a strong encryptor(aes/256 bits), the password may contain words(upper and lowercase), numbers, exclamation point(!) and at sign(@).
+ Someone encrypted 15 files using a strong encryptor (aes/256 bits), the password may contain words (upper and lowercase), numbers, exclamation point(!) and at sign(@).
 You know whoever encrypted the files likes "La casa de papel" a drama television series.
 You must find the passwords for the files.

-For decode the files I created a .txt file with a lot of key words and names about "La casa de papel", this file is: **"base-dict.txt"**
+In order to decode the files I created a .txt file named **"base-dict.txt"** that contains a lot of key words and names about "La casa de papel".
-A file was also created with the names of the files i wanted to decode, this file is **"nome-arq.txt"** Finally the code was written in python, deveoped to work on linux.
-The file is **"Decifrador.py"**
+A file named **"nome-arq.txt"** was created to include the names of the files that would be decoded.
+Finally the code was written in python and deveoped to work on linux.
+The final file is **"Decifrador.py"**

 ```python
 import subprocess